 In 2019, supporters of joining Idaho who live in eastern Oregon interacted online with State of Jefferson proponents in southern Oregon.
 An analysis showed that both Oregon and Idaho would benefit if rural Oregon counties switched states.
 This is different from creating a new state because it would not affect the balance of power in the US Senate, so it would be more likely to be approved by the Oregon Legislature.

 Move Oregon’s Border was officially founded by Mike McCarter, president, in January 2020.
 Move Oregon’s Border sent emails to county commissioners asking them to put an advisory question on the ballot.
 Various ballot initiatives were submitted to county clerks, and some began to be accepted in February 2020.
 Others rejected petition ideas until they accepted in June 2020.
-County clerks in Crook, Wheeler, and Gilliam counties never accepted an initiative, so we still don’t have permission to collect signatures, but the limit is 12 months in Jackson County.
+County clerks in Crook, Wheeler, and Gilliam counties never accepted an initiative, so we still don’t have permission to collect signatures there.

 Mike McCarter filed lawsuits against 5 county clerks for rejecting his most-accepted petition idea.
 Three county clerks changed their mind, one judge sided with a county clerk (in Crook County), and one judge sided with McCarter (in Lake County).

 The ballot measures are intended to put pressure on the state legislatures of Oregon and Idaho to negotiate an interstate compact to relocate their common border.

 Move Oregon’s Border collected enough signatures in time for the November 2020 election in 3 counties (Jefferson, Union, and Wallowa), and came a few signatures short in Douglas County.
-Douglas County commissioners chose to refer an advisory question to the November ballot.
-Now Move Oregon’s Border has enough signatures to place its initiative on the Douglas County ballot.
+Douglas County commissioners chose to refer an advisory question to the November 2020 ballot.

 Move Oregon’s Border measures passed in Union County and Jefferson County, but only had 49.5% of the vote in Wallowa County and 43% of the Douglas County vote.
 Of the November 2020 elections, Mike McCarter said, “We got on the ballot too early in those counties, before voters had heard of the idea, and before we could educate them on the benefits of joining Idaho, and before we had money for ads.”